Lao Chongguang

-Lao Chongguang (劳崇光 (勞崇光, Láo Chóngguāng)) (1802–67) was a Chinese official during the Qing dynasty and a native of Changsha County, Changsha, Hunan.
+Lao Chongguang (劳崇光 (勞崇光, Láo Chóngguāng); 1802 – 1867) was a Chinese official during the Qing dynasty and a native of Changsha County, Changsha, Hunan.

 Personal life

-His grandson is the Doctor of Philosophy Lao Sze-Kwang.
+He is the grandfather of Lao Sze-Kwang.

 Political career

 Lao Chongguang was considered an eminent official, as he had scored impressively high on the jinshi, the imperial examination.
 On October 7, 1859, Lao Chongguang was appointed governor general of Liangguang.
 In March 1860, Lao met with Harry Smith Parkes, the British consul in Guangzhou, and leased Kowloon and Stonecutters Island to the United Kingdom.